-Stretching at your deskAt the beginning of every year, millions of people across the country promise themselves that this will be the year that they finally go to the gym, lose weight, or improve their health through dedicating time to a daily exercise routine.
+At the beginning of every year, millions of people across the country make resolutions to finally start going to the gym, lose weight, or improve their health by dedicating time to a daily exercise routine.

 With 26% of adults classed as obese, the UK has the highest level of obesity in Europe.
 Less than 30% of those adults manage their weight through exercise.
-Almost 40% used weight management aids such as diet clubs, fitness trackers and gym or exercise routines to try to lose weight.
+Almost 40% used weight management aids, such as diet clubs, fitness trackers, and gym or exercise routines, to try to lose weight.

 If you have a gym membership that you almost never use - due to a lack of free time - you don't necessarily have to give up your New Year's resolution to get into shape.
 Below, we offer four simple exercises you can do while at work.
-Whether you're sitting behind a desk and or stuck in a three-hour-long board meeting, these exercises can help you stay physically fit even if you're not able to use that gym membership you purchased on January 2nd.
+Whether you're sitting behind a desk or stuck in a three-hour-long board meeting, these exercises can help you stay physically fit even if you're not able to use that gym membership you purchased on January 2nd.

 Exercise #1: Shoulder Press